Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/5-using-gp-port-zynq.rst

        Run Configuration

-Because you updated the hardware specification with the XSA that includes a post-implementation bitstream, the run configuration sets the bitstream file automatically.
+Because you updated the hardware specification with the XSA that includes a post-implementation bitstream, the launch configuration sets the bitstream file automatically.
 If your XSA file does not contain a bitstream, click the **Browse** button to point to your bitstream.

+**Note** There are two ways to configure the ps7 susbsystem with the settings made in Vivado; using the fsbl or the ps7_init.tcl.
+When users export the XSA file, this will contain (amongst other files) the ps7_init.c/.h and the ps7_init.tcl.
+The ps7_init.tcl is a script that will have all the register writes to configure the ps7 subsystem over the debugger.
+The fsbl will use the ps7_init.c/.h files.
+Since the debugger will do the register writes sequentially, this could take a long time.
+The fsbl is deployed on the target, so thisis quicker.
+Therefore, I would recommend using the fsbl.

 8. In the system, the AXI GPIO pin is connected to push button **SW5** on the board, and the PS section GPIO pin is connected to push button **SW7** on the board through an EMIO interface.